ThomasHaraldMueller/Hypersonic_Simulation_GHAME/README.md

 This Simulink model reproduces the original formulation.
 Simulation results have been cross-verified against the reference C++ implementation to ensure consistency and correctness.

+The trimming procedure is based on the open-source **TrimMod** package and does not require the *Simulink Control Design Toolbox*.

+The *Aerospace Blockset Toolbox* is only required for optional wind modeling functionality.
+This feature is commented out by default and can be activated if the toolbox is available.

 The code has been tested and verified to run in MATLAB versions down to **MATLAB R2018b**.

 ## Overview